-Bryan Single is an American documentary filmmaker.
+Bryan Single is a documentary filmmaker and storyteller.

-Early on, he graduated from the School of Film at California Institute of the Arts in Los Angeles, was an apprentice at 20th Century Fox Studios for producer Lynda Obst during the development of the science-fiction film Contact (1997), written by astronomer/cosmologist Carl Sagan and Ann Druyan, and worked in the office of director Michael Mann during the production of the film The Insider (1999), which starred Al Pacino and Russell Crowe and was nominated for seven Academy Awards including Best Picture.
+Over the years Bryan has also collaborated on numerous documentaries as a cinematographer and cameraman, including Big River Man (2009), which was awarded Best Cinematography at Sundance Film Festival and broadcast on the Discovery Channel, God in America (2010), a television series for PBS Frontline, and Students of Consequence (2008) for Edutopia, the George Lucas Educational Foundation.
+He received his precursory education in filmmaking at California Institute of the Arts in Los Angeles, and through internships at 20th Century Fox Studios for producer Lynda Obst during the development of the science-fiction film Contact (1997), and for director Michael Mann during the production of the film The Insider (1999), which starred Al Pacino and Russell Crowe and was nominated for seven Academy Awards including Best Picture.

 Movie, TV Show, Filmmakers and Film Studio WordPress Theme.